Generic selectors

 Medical Authority Links: PRP Evidence – NCBI

-The crown always matures 3–6 months later than the hairline.
+Important: The crown commonly matures 3–6 months later than the hairline.

 Medical Backlink: Harvard – Hair growth cycle